10 Aug 2021

 We have sourced a high quality and user-friendly digital platform to enhance the ways in which parents can be involved in the learning journeys of their children.
 Formative assessment means that we will provide regular updates about your child’s progress and this platform will allow this to occur.
 It will also assist teachers to plan quality lessons mapped to the Australian Curriculum in a highly efficient manner.
 You will receive more information about how to use this platform and a consent form in the next newsletter.

 At Evelyn Scott School, we have recruited specialist teachers to connect learners with specialist curriculum areas.
 Our chosen language will be Japanese, and students will learn about the language and the fascinating culture of Japan.
 Daniel Manestar, our Executive Teacher will deliver Japanese lessons to children across the school.
-We highly value the arts and creativity and Music will be delivered by our specialist Music teacher, Byron Luck.
-Health and Wellbeing is a critically important part of social and emotional development and engaging lessons will be delivered by our Movement Teacher, Ross Dennis.
+We ensure that our learners have access to the creative arts and in classrooms learners will engage with opportunities to sing, dance and create visual art and music.
+Health and Wellbeing is a critically important part of social and emotional development and engaging holistic lessons will be delivered by our Movement Teacher, Ross Dennis.

 Finally, connection to culture and the environment will be embedded in the learning experiences for all of our children.
 Our brand new playgrounds reflect our commitment to nature play and developing our children’s relationship with the environment.
 Digging pits, garden beds and vibrant playgrounds will form the basis of our outdoor learning spaces and they will be as important as our classrooms.
 Children in both the primary school and the preschool will be encouraged to use their imagination and use ‘loose parts’ safely to build their own games and activities as teachers foster joyful curiosity.

 Outdoor learning occurs alongside cultural integrity.
-We are very lucky to have such an inspirational namesake and this offers us a wonderful opportunity to connect students with the culture and longstanding history of First Nations people.
+We are very lucky to have such an inspirational namesake as Dr Evelyn Scott.
+This offers us a wonderful opportunity to connect students with the culture and longstanding history of First Nations people.